one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/index.md

 ## Helpful Hints for this Lab

-- Take your time, there is a lot of information to digest and go through
+- Take your time, there is a lot of information to digest and go through.

-- Make sure to keep track of what user accounts you are using and where you are using them
+- Make sure to keep track of what user accounts you are using and where you are using them.

-- Regions and locations, make sure to stay consistent as much as possible
+- Regions and locations, make sure to stay consistent as much as possible.

-- Terminology is important
+- Terminology is important.

 ## Solution architecture